luckygeko/252RCOSE34101/README.md

 - Guest OS: Ubuntu 22.04 LTS
 - Linux Kernel: 6.6.36

+## Notes
-This repository is for GitHub activity (kernel study and experiments).
+This repo is for GitHub activity only.
-Project sources (#1, #2) are NOT included.
+Project #1 and #2 source codes are NOT included.